Insurance-Finance Arbitrage: Introduction

+In our opinion, the measure $\QcirP$ is the one to be used to compute the \emph{best estimate of liabilities (BEL)}, legally imposed by the European Insurance and Occupational Pensions Authority (EIOPA).
+The presence of a risk neutral measure $Q$ ensures moreover that the computed BEL is market consistent.
+However, with respect to EIOPA's supervision rules, we only looked at the first step of insurance solvency regulation, i.e.\ at the linear case.
+The following non-linear ones, like the risk margin (RM) and the solvency capital requirement (SCR), are left for future research.

+The intertwining of the two measures $Q$ and $P$ in the QP-rule makes direct calculations difficult, in particular, when it comes to determine the insurance-finance consistency of it.
+A sufficient condition for IFA is given in our second result, Theorem \ref{thm-NIFA}.
+In a slightly different setting, Corollary \ref{col:NIFA} yields a sufficient and a necessary condition for the insurance-finance consistency of the QP-rule.

-Since our setting is very general, we are able to generalize over existing approaches: first, we consider a financial market without restricting to the complete case.
-Second, we allow for arbitrary dependence between the financial market and the insurance quantities - this is important in many insurance products, for example when considering surrender behavior or stochastic mortality.
-The recent corona outbreak highlights the necessity of allowing dependence between mortality and stock markets.
-Third, we provide a fundamental justification of our valuation rule by relying on the (conditional) strong law of large numbers on the insurance side and on risk-neutral pricing on the financial side.
-Finally, we provide a general affine framework for insurance products related to financial markets.
-Among many other effects, this allows to incorporate longevity risk via stochastic mortality rates.
+Since our setting is very general, we are able to pass existing approaches: first, we consider a financial market without restricting to the complete case; second, we allow for arbitrary dependence between the financial market and the insurance quantities - this is important in many insurance products, for example when considering surrender behaviour or stochastic mortality.
+Paradigmatically, the encountered pandemic highlights the necessity of allowing dependence between mortality and stock markets; third, we do not exclude financial arbitrage when trading were done with strategies adapted to the enlarged filtration but we restrict the insurance's hedging to strategies corresponding to the law against insider trading.
+Moreover, the insurance benefits need not to be bounded, as is often required when dealing with risk measures (see \cite{artzner1999coherent}, \cite{riedel2004dynamic}, \cite{cheridito-etal-2006}).
+However, when classifying arbitrage possibilities, we distinguish between unbounded and bounded portfolio strategies (see Definition \ref{def-IFarb}).